cpegeric/label2pdf/README.md

 ## Image Settings in JSON

 Define the images you want to print in JSON format (e.g. label.json).
 Image path with empty string will be skipped and leave a blank space on the pdf.
+The model name must be matched to one of the model defined in page.json.

 ```
 {